stuartleeks/posh-azure/README.md

 ## Release notes

+## 0.3.3
+Fix: show friendly message when no deployments are found

 ## 0.3.2 (published 2017-11-13)
 Update duration parsing to handle negative durations (yes - I have seen these!)